English

 1 credit

 This course strives to develop each student’s proficiency in critical reading and thinking, fluent writing, and effective speaking.
-Because each student takes the Advanced Placement Language and Composition examination in the spring, the course pays special attention to the skills necessary for success on that test.
 Students read a broad selection of the kind of nonfiction that the exam contains, as well as works of fiction, drama, and poetry.
 Regardless of the genre, students focus their attention on the essential elements of any composition: subject, purpose, audience, content, organization, and style; they also learn to identify rhetorical strategies and explore the range of effects of different strategies.
 In order to become more disciplined and self-aware writers, students address each stage of the writing process through repeated practice; sometimes they are obliged to complete the process in a relatively short time, and at other times the process extends over several days.
 Most compositions are expository, analytical, or argumentative and require students to express their understanding of primary and secondary sources that they learn to cite according to the MLA format.
 Finally, students regularly take practice AP examinations in and out of class.

 *Prerequisite: Permission of the department